The Ultimate Guide to Coba Ruins & Cenotes

 The best time to visit Coba is early morning, while everyone else is visiting the Tulum ruins and snapping pictures of the most popular cenotes near Tulum.
 Thankfully, the Coba ruins entrance fee isn’t as steep as some other attractions in Mexico.

-Entry will cost you a mere $65 pesos or roughly $4 USD.
-As you arrive by car, bus, or whatever else, a small lake will be on your right and you can’t miss the colorful row of local restaurants offering fair-priced Mexican fare on your left.
+Entry will cost you a mere $95 pesos or roughly $4-$5 USD.
+On arrival, you’ll see a small lake on your right, and you can’t miss the colorful row of local restaurants offering fair-priced Mexican fare on your left.

 Tip: Park alongside these restaurants to avoid any parking fees at the Coba entrance.